 In 1998, Ms Low Kiat Ming was promoted to be Principal of Jin Tai Primary School.
 Mdm Lim Soh Lian was then appointed the Vice-Principal.
 Mdm Lim Soh Lian became Principal of Fengshan Primary School at the end of 1998 and Mrs Koh Bee Geok was appointed acting Vice-Principal for the new academic year 1999.

 In June 1999, Mrs Lim Shong Chuan was appointed the Vice-Principal.
 She was transferred to Monfort Secondary School at the end of 2001.

-Having served the school from 1993 to 1999, Ms Tay Eng Hiang was transferred to Jurong Town Primary School.
+After having served the school from 1993 to 1999, Miss Tay Eng Hiang was posted to Jurong Town Primary School to helm the school.
 Mr Ngoh Choon Ho（胡春河先生）was appointed 9th Principal of the school on 15 December 1999.

 In June 2002, Miss Liew Pang Hai was appointed the Vice-Principal.
 She was transferred to St Gabriel’s Primary School in June 2005.